-The more the merrier with these guys.
-If you didn’t think that this game was headed in a cosmic direction by this point, then you definitely should have noticed it after this fight!
-These little blue dudes are ripped straight out of the 1950’s “men from mars” type films and comics and at first, can be a little off-putting and creepy.
+The more, the merrier with these guys.
+If you didn’t think that this game was headed in a cosmic direction by this point, you definitely should have noticed it after this fight!
+These little blue dudes are ripped straight out of the 1950s “men from mars” type films and comics and can be a little off-putting and creepy at first.

-But as soon as the player enters the fray and begins to take them down it should be pretty clear to them that this fight will be an easy one.
-Even as the “real” emissary makes himself known by growing a little larger in size, the player should have no fear of these little blue pushovers.
+But as soon as the player enters the fray and begins to take them down, it should be pretty clear to them that this fight will be an easy one.
+Even as the “real” emissary makes himself known by growing a little larger, the player should have no fear of these little blue pushovers.